Pink to headline One805Live! Fall Fundraiser at Kevin Costner's estate

 SANTA BARBARA COUNTY, Calif.-The One805Live! show at the Sunstone Winery on Sunday included a big announcement.

-Organizers of the event said Pink has agreed to headline the lineup at the fall fundraiser at Kevin Costner's oceanside estate.
+Organizers of the event said Pink has agreed to headline the lineup at this year's fall fundraiser at Kevin Costner's ocean side estate.

 Alecia Moore, better known as Pink, will be performing with Dallas Green as part of the duo You+Me.